LaharikaS/LaharikaS/README.md

-# 👋 Hi there, I'm Shantanu Singh!
+# 👋 Hi there, I'm Laharika Kannareddy!

 I'm a passionate developer with expertise in various domains including web development, game development, and app development.
 With a keen interest in learning and exploring new technologies, I strive to create impactful solutions and contribute to the open-source community.